markmichon/markmichon.com/src/pages/hire.md

 ---
-title: Technical writer for hire
+title: Technical writer
 description: Technical editor, writer, and documentation engineer for hire.
 permalink: /hire/
 layout: article.njk
 ---

 Hi there, I'm Mark :wave:.

+**I'm not currently accepting new roles**, but we can always chat about docs!

 I'm a technical writer and editor that works with companies of all sizes.
 Below you'll find some areas where I can help, and examples to give you a better idea of the work I do.
 If anything sounds like something your company needs help with, [get in touch](mailto:hello@markmichon.com).